Chloroxylenol: Synthesis

+Chloroxylenol is produced by chlorination of the corresponding xylenol.

 Toxicology

+It "is safe as used in cosmetics".
 Chloroxylenol is generally slightly to moderately toxic to humans (but causes severe eye irritation), is practically non-toxic to birds, toxic to fish, and moderately toxic to freshwater invertebrates.
 The European Union considers it to be a skin sensitizer.

 Chloroxylenol may also be harmful to smaller vertebrates, especially cats.
 Phenolic compounds are of particular concern to felines because cats are unable to fully metabolize them.
 A cat may swallow the product by licking its paws after it has come into contact with it.
 Products containing chloroxylenol such as Dettol have been previously administered with a spray bottle on unwanted pests or invasive species such as cane toads, which die shortly after being sprayed with the phenolic compound.
 The use of chloroxylenol-containing Dettol as an agent for pest control was banned in Western Australia by the Department of Environment and Conservation in 2011.